tristandruyen/onemix-tools/README.md

 Made to work with one-netbook's one mix 2s but should work with basically all touchscreens if you adjust the udev rules...

-Hacked together in one night so code-quality is shit
+Hacked together in one night so code-quality is 💩

 ### How it works